Sets with dependent elements: A formalization of Castoriadis' notion of magma: Introduction

 Castoriadis thinks that M3 is the most crucial of the above properties of magmas.
 He says: \begin{quotation} ``The third property (M3) is undoubtedly the most decisive.
 It expresses the impossibility of applying here the schema/operator of separation - and, above all, its irrelevance in this domain.
 In the magma of my representations, I cannot rigorously separate out those that `refer to my family' from the others.
 (In other words, in the representations that at first sight `do not refer to my family,' there always originates at least one associative chain that, itself, leads to `my family.'
 This amounts to saying that a representation is not a `distinct and well-defined being,' but is everything that it brings along with it.)
 In the significations conveyed by contemporary English, I cannot rigorously separate out those that (not in my representation, but in this tongue [langue] itself) refer in any way at all to mathematics from the others.'' (\cite{Ca89}, p.
 381) \end{quotation}

 Let me sum up.
 The description of magma by Castoriadis through the principles M1-M5 is not sufficiently clear and, most important, two of these principles, namely M1 and M4, are straightforwardly contradictory.
 Nevertheless there is an aspect of the idea that deserves further elaboration.
-This is the real fact that we often come across collections that differ considerably from those e.g. containing mathematical entities.
-The primary point of deviation of these collections is that their members come up not in full separation from one other, but rather as unbreakable {\em chains} or {\em bunches} of {\em dependent} objects, so that one cannot add or subtract one element without adding or subtracting the elements depending on it.
+This is the real fact that we often come across collections, let us call them ``unusual'', that differ considerably from the ``usual'' ones.
+The latter include all finite collections of things we deal with in our everyday life, like the collection of students in a class, the collection of books at our bookcase, etc, but also infinite collections of abstract mathematical entities, e.g. the collections of integers, rational numbers, real numbers, etc. The main characteristic of all usual collections is that each one of their elements occurs in absolute (existential) independence from all the rest, so it can be separated and removed from a collection, or added to that, without affecting the occurrence of the others.
+In contrast, the members of unusual collections come up not in full separation from one another, but rather as unbreakable {\em chains} or {\em bunches} of {\em dependent} objects, so that one cannot add or subtract one element without adding or subtracting the elements depending on it.
 This dependence is vividly described in the last excerpt above through the example of things ``that refer to my family'', on the one hand, and ``those that do not'', on the other, and our inability to completely separate one kind from the other.

 It is exactly this type of {\em collections with dependent elements} that we are going to consider and formalize in this paper.
 As for M1-M5, I propose that, firstly, M1 and M4 be left out of consideration because of their inconsistency, and, secondly, the rest principles M2, M3, M5 be slightly reformulated as follows: